alexpolt/alexpolt.github.io/src/dfaa.md

   case some preprocessing may be necessary.
 Having such polygons is not critical, it will only affect DFAA action on that polygon.

   The pixel shader part is done in two steps.
-In the first step we use the provided Barycentrics and compute three values: direction of sampling and coverage.
+In the first step we use the provided Barycentrics (that should be used with noperspective modifier for correctness, but it seems to have no influence on the final result) and compute two values: direction of sampling and coverage.
   Picture here will make it easy for you to understand the code of the shader.